shaepy/shaepy/README.md

 A pixel-themed Blackjack game built with JavaScript, HTML, and CSS, featuring interactive gameplay and persistent score tracking.

+#### PocketShop (in progress)
+A full-stack Django REST and React app for creating and managing online shops.
+It supports secure authentication for vendors and buyers, enabling features like product listings, shop management, mock payments, and order tracking.
+The platform provides a seamless e-commerce experience that connects small sellers with customers in a modern, intuitive marketplace.

 ---

 - **Languages** ∙ JavaScript, Python, SQL, HTML, CSS